eclipse-edc/MinimumViableDataspace/README.md

 ## Executing REST requests using Postman

 This demos comes with a Postman collection located in `deployment/assets/postman`.
-Be aware that the collection is pre-configured to work with the demo running in Kubernetes - in order to get it to work with the IntelliJ-based variant, you'll need to change the `HOST` and `IH_HOST` variables!
+Be aware that the collection has different sets of variables in different environments, "MVD local development" and "MVD K8S".

 The collection itself is pretty self-explanatory, it allows you to request a catalog, perform a contract negotiation and execute a data transfer.
 NB [this caveat](#9-data-transfers-will-get-terminated) though.